redjadeart/Crosstrainer/README.md

-# 💡 INTERACTIVE LIGHT SYSTEM WITH CROSSTRAINER / 跨步机交互式灯光系统
+# 💡 INTERACTIVE LIGHT SYSTEM WITH CROSSTRAINER

 An Arduino-based interactive project that visualizes user movement and interaction on a crosstrainer using 30 LEDs, a capacitive touch sensor (MPR121), and a motion sensor (MPU6050).